 To (d): Let $x,y,z$ be a pairwise upper-bounded triplet of vertices.
 By (c), $x \vee y$, $y \vee z$, and $x \vee z$ exist.
 Consider a median $m$ of $x \vee y$, $y \vee z$, and $x \vee z$.
 By subsequent Lemma~\ref{lem:filter_is_convex}, each principal filter (ideal) is convex.
 Thus $m$ belongs to $(x)^{\uparrow}$, $(y)^{\uparrow}$, and $(z)^{\uparrow}$.
 This means that $m$ is a common upper-bound of $x,y,z$.
 By (c), the join of $x,y,z$ exists.

 To (e): Since $G$ is a modular graph, the square complex of $G$ is simply connected.
 Every $4$--cycle of $G$ must belong to an interval of rank $2$ in $\mathcal{P}$.
-From this, one can see that the homotopy of the square complex induces a homotopy of the order complex $\Delta(\mathcal{P})$.
+From this, one can see that the homotopy in the square complex induces a homotopy in the order complex $\Delta(\mathcal{P})$.